Zaeem20/PyFirewall/README.md

 ```

 - For windows you need to run the script on elevated privileges (as admin) to use the pydivert library.
-- For Linux you need to run the script on elevated privileges (as root) to use the iptables command.
+- For Linux you need to run the script on elevated privileges (sudo) to use the iptables command.

 ```bash
 python3 main.py